Hey, it is a Friday. A Friday before a long weekend. Let’s take a few minutes to present today Rick’s Rambles.

 It is great to get things like this on Facebook:

-At times I wonder if anyone is reading this blog but it is great to hear people are reading it but more importantly, it is helping people.
+I sometimes wonder if anyone is reading this blog, but it is great to hear people are reading it.
+More importantly, it is helping people.

 Then on Facebook, you get stuff like this:

 Gareth is from England and won a copy of Muscle Imbalances Revealed with a great reply on how it would help him be the best personal trainer in the UK.

 You can see his complete submission by clicking here.